loganrooks/mubi-downloader3/README.md

 2. Replace lines 12-13 with your own values (see comments in muby_downloader.py to find them).
 4. Open your terminal and navigate to the directory containing the `mubi_downloader.py` file. (or add it to PATH)
 5. Run the following command in your terminal:
     ```
     python mubi_downloader.py
     ```

-6. Follow the terminal questions and your movie will download.
+6. Follow the terminal prompts.
 7. You have to open the page in your actual browser, log-in to Mubi and play the movie for at least one second otherwise it'll not work.

+## Merge the files
+mergetomkv.py will merge the video, audio and srt tracks into a single uncompressed .mkv file.
+1. Copy and paste the mergetomkv.py file into the folder of the files you want to merge;
+2. Open a terminal in the folder
+3.  ```
+    python mergetomkv.py
+    ```
+4. Wait, done.

 ## Legal Notice
 - This program is intended solely for educational and informational purposes.
 The authors and contributors of this program do not condone or encourage any illegal or unethical activities.
 Any misuse of this program for unlawful or unethical purposes is strictly prohibited.